Attempts to establish a connection between the imp and the server

-From impOS release 33 onward, imps may be set to connect through a proxy server, specified using imp.setproxy().
+From impOS 34 and up, imps may be set to connect through a proxy server, specified using imp.setproxy().
 Proxy connections may result in two new reason codes: NO_PROXY and NOT_AUTHORISED.
 The former is returned when the saved proxy address and/or port are incorrect, the latter when the access credentials the device submits are rejected — the proxy returns a 4xx status code.

-From impOS release 30 onwards, the timeout parameter is optional, defaulting to a period of 60 seconds if no value is specified.
+From impOS 30 and up, the timeout parameter is optional, defaulting to a period of 60 seconds if no value is specified.
 Code running on impOS releases before 30 must include a timeout value.

 The constant NOT_CONNECTED is provided from impOS release 30 onward; in previous releases, such an error would simply be returned as zero.

-If server.connect() returns a code 4 (NO_SERVER) to indicate an error, this same code may be repeated if subsequent connection attempts fail, even if they fail for a different reason.
+If server.connect() returns NO_SERVER to indicate an error, this same code may be repeated if subsequent connection attempts fail, even if they fail for a different reason.
 This issue is scheduled to be addressed in a future impOS release.